S-701 Thin and S-702 Thick

 reliable thickness measurement.

-The Micro-Metrics S-701 and S-702 Film Thickness Standards are supplied as individual chips measuring 2 by 3 inches: Plastic materials are polyester and acetate in the thin set (1–10 mils) and unplasticized vinyl in the thick set (10–60 mils).
+The Micro-Metrics S-701 and S-702 Film Thickness Standards are supplied as individual chips measuring 2 by 3 inches: are made of polyester: in the thin set (1–10 mils) and in the thick set (10–60 mils).
 Each film chip is identified by color.

 Each set contains six chips of the film thicknesses listed below.
 Nominal and “Best Average” thicknesses of plastic films are printed on the Film Standard package label.
 The best average values are the results of approximately 100 samples measurements on the film batch.
 The thickness of individual film specimens is not certified.